Saosing/sharecorners/README.md

 -   [preview-generator](https://github.com/algoo/preview-generator)
 -   [qpdf](https://github.com/qpdf/qpdf)

-where wand and preview-generator are python packages that can be automatica
+where wand and preview-generator are python packages that can be automatically i